Student Life

 Laundry

-Laundry facilities are located on our third floor.
+Laundry facilities are located in the building.
 Each student is responsible for her own laundry.
 Students may also arrange for pickup and delivery service.

 Leisure & Curfew

 You must return to the dorm by 12:00 AM on weekdays and 12:30 A.M. on Thursday and Saturday nights.
-You may not stay in a hotel without adult supervision deemed appropriate by the school.
+You may not stay in a hotel or in an apartment (air BNB, included) without adult supervision deemed appropriate by the school.

 Dress